 Before being admitted to the MSN program, student applicants are required to identify potential practicum sites and preceptors in order to meet their practicum requirements.
 If a student wishes to complete clinical hours in a state other than where he/she resides and has a license, then the student must either get an RN license in the state for clinical rotations or provide an exemption provided by the State Board of Nursing.

 Whenever necessary, the Nursing Online Administrative Coordinator will initiate and facilitate a new clinical affiliation agreement with organizations of student’s choice that meet requirements for practicum experiences.
 These are limited to practice sites in the U.S. and in states in which the institution is authorized to provide practicum experiences.
 Tennessee is a member of the NC-SARA and South College is a member institution.
 There are also other states that are not NC-SARA members in which South College may allow completion of the clinical practicum hours due to rules of these states.

-The program culminates with a Family Nurse Practitioner practicum and a scholarly capstone project which are designed to broaden students’ perspectives and provide an opportunity for the integration of knowledge gained throughout the curriculum.
+The program culminates with a MSN practicum and a scholarly capstone project which are designed to broaden students’ perspectives and provide an opportunity for the integration of knowledge gained throughout the curriculum.

 PHILOSOPHY AND CONCEPTUAL FRAMEWORK